kytos-ng/kytos-ng.github.io/procedures/prs.md

 - Closes `#<issue_number` is for automatically closing the issue that this PR addresses
 - `### Summary` will typically be `See updated changelog file` or also include additional helpful information for reviewers
-- `### Exploratory Tests` subsection is for documenting and explaining how you've validated and explored your change locally with `kytosd` in addition to shipping unit tests
+- `### Exploratory Tests` subsection is for documenting and explaining how you've validated and explored your change locally with `kytosd` in addition to shipping unit tests.
+Make sure to also check that there aren't errors on `kytosd` console or in the logs.
 - `### End-to-end Tests` subsection is optional depending on the impact of the change

 That's it.
 Once your PR is submitted make sure to keep an eye on your PR notifications for any follow ups, once it's approved, a core team member will merge it.